20 Good movies to Learn Korean

 After that, he again tries to end his life by jumping into a river.
 This time, too, cops were on patrol duty, and they saved him.

-As the story goes forward, he realizes he can see some ghosts roaming in his house.
+As the story progresses, he realizes he can see ghosts roaming in his house.

-He wants them to leave.
-Still, they keep a condition.
-They want him to fulfill their wishes.
+He wants them to leave, but they keep a condition: They want him to fulfill their wishes.

-This Kim Young-tak directed film stars an actor we can trust to make us laugh.
-You can see Cha Tae-hyun, the same amazing actor in “My sassy girl,” “Scandal Makers,” and many more.
+This Kim Young-tak-directed film stars an actor we can trust to make us laugh.
+You can see Cha Tae-Hyun, the same fantastic actor in “My Sassy Girl,” “Scandal Makers,” and many more.

 The vocabulary and phrases are impressive and straightforward to grasp the Korean language flow.